johnharris85/k8s-playground/README.md

 vagrant up
 ```

-Vagrant will start three machines.
+Vagrant will start 3 or 5 machines.
 Each machine will have a NAT-ed network
 interface, through which it can access the Internet, and a `private-network`
 interface in the subnet 172.42.42.0/24.
 The private network is used for
 intra-cluster communication.